-The popular 32 bit Unix LCG, rand fails even sequential PRNG tests.
-4 For example, the collisions test fails for the following parameters: d = 4, k = 5, $n = 2 \times 10^5$, when this test was repeated 40 times.
+Tests on sequential generators: The popular 32 bit Unix LCG, rand fails even sequential PRNG tests.4 For example, the collisions test fails for the following parameters: d = 4, k = 5, $n = 2 \times 10^5$, when this test was repeated 40 times.
 The K-S percentile is obtained as 100.00.
 It keeps failing this test even with different seeds.
-Thus this generator fails with about 10^7 - 10^8 random numbers.
-On a machine capable of generating 10^7 RNs
+Thus this generator fails with about 10^7 to 10^8 random numbers.
+On a machine capable of generating 10^7 random numbers per second, this would take between 1 and 10 seconds!
+Therefore this generator should not be used any longer.